 If the coffee has gone off, you won’t be able to smell the coffee scent that we all love.
 Coffee typically has a sweet, caramel scent and a slight bitterness that is highly enjoyable.
 However, if the coffee is spoiled, then you will notice a less pleasant scent, with a dusty aroma and a smoky, ash-like smell.

 Visually, the coffee might look different too.
 Instead of its dark color, the ground coffee might now be a light brown.
 The color change isn’t always noticeable, so be sure to give the coffee a wonderful smell to determine whether it has gone off or not.

 If there is any mold or mildew on the coffee, it will need to be disposed of immediately and not safe to consume.
-Do not try and scrape the mold off, instead throw all the coffee out and thoroughly clean the container out if it is a reusable container.
+You don’t want your coffee to have furry jackets!
+Do not try and scrape the mold off, just throw all the coffee out and thoroughly clean the container if it is reusable.